drrdrem/log_in_web/README.md

 # log_in_web
+Design and implement a web-based email classification system.
+This project implement both web server-side code and front-end UI (browser) code.
+The system should have login/logout functions, and also be able to run the pretrained classification Machine Learning model.
 # Docker
 The final.tar is the docker file that contains the website, the port is 5000 on docker side, please load the image and